 Of course, there’s gingerbread too and I highly recommend these healthy chocolate chunk molasses gingerbread cookies if that’s your thing (still a holiday favorite even 5 years later) but I get like 1 very specific craving for gingerbread a year, it’s gone after basically a cookie or two and then I’m back to the citrus and cranberries.

 These orange infused cranberry almond chocolate chip cookies are basically everything I love about the season jammed into a chocolate chip cookie and made gluten-free (because it’s actually really easy to do so with the awesome gluten-free flour blends these days so everyone in the family can enjoy them). ps- I like to use this gluten-free flour for baking.

-Dip them in chocolate or don’t, totally up to you and your preference (clearly I like to based on these chocolate dipped cashew almond butter cookies & these spicy rosemary chocolate chip cookies from years past) but make sure and promise me you do this — sprinkle them with sea salt!
+Dip them in chocolate or don’t, totally up to you and your preference (clearly I like to based on these chocolate dipped cashew almond butter cookies & these spicy rosemary chocolate chip cookies from years past) but make sure and promise me you do this — sprinkle them with sea salt (like in this salted chocolate chip skillet cookie)!
 That part is not up for negotiation.
 Do it when they’re fresh out of the oven so it sorta seeps into the warm dough.

 That hint of salt with the tang of the orange zest, sweetness of the cranberries and of course, chocolaty goodness is just the perfect finishing touch.